 Yet the average American gets about 10% of calories from polyunsaturated fats, mostly in the form of refined vegetable oils.
 The increase in vegetable seed oil use is partly driven by the public policy of discouraging the consumption of animal fats.
 (Zegher, 2013)

 Certain churches and religious traditions put emphasis on healthful diet, but the proponents of “Biblical” diets often have contradictory, and irrelevant conclusions, such as promoting veganism, or eating grains.
 Under the law of Moses, the consumption of animal fat and blood was prohibited [see Leviticus 7:23].
 This has been used to support the anti-saturated fat campaign.
 The text actually prohibits the consumption of fat of cattle, sheep, and goats.
-The fat of these animals were to be used in sacrifices.
+The fat of these animals was reserved for the use in religious sacrifices.
 The text also prohibits consuming the blood of birds, but mention of fat is noticeably absent.
-No doubt there was good reason for the prohibitions of certain foods in the Bible, but it seems that people use the Bible to support a their ideas without ever having read the text.
+No doubt there was good reason for these prohibitions, but it seems that people use the Bible to support a their ideas without ever having read the text.
 The Bible contains numerous casual mention of butter, cheese, and other traditional foods, many of which contain saturated fat.

 Fraser, G., Sabate, J., Beeson, W., & Strahan, T. (1992).
 A Possible Protective Effect of Nut Consumption on Risk of Coronary Heart Disease.
 Retrieved from Jama Internal Medicine: http://archinte.jamanetwork.com/article.aspx?articleid=616417